 On that note, here is a list of players you did not know graduated from the La Masia academy:

-Keita was born in Catalonia to Senegalese parents and joined Barcelona's La Masia academy at the ripe age of 9.
-Touted as a future prospect, Balde came up rapidly through the ranks until an incident 6 years later that changed his entire fortunes.
+Keita Balde was born in Catalonia to Senegalese parents and joined Barcelona's La Masia academy at the ripe age of 9.
+Touted as a future star, Balde came up rapidly through the ranks until an incident six years later that changed his entire fortunes.
 Away on a tour of Qatar, Keita placed an ice cube in the bed of a teammate as a practical joke and was sent on loan to UE Cornella as a punishment.

 Keita has since gone off the boil somewhat and had a disappointing 2015 campaign.
 His talent remains, though, and a move away from Italy may be what the Senegalese needs.
 Like his coach at Lazio said, "He's a diamond that needs polishing, a talent out of the ordinary."